The following offices are open to the public strictly by appointment only in order to adhere to COVID-19 guidelines and keep everyone safe:

 Marriages, civil partnerships or other ceremonies

-Wedding and civil partnership ceremonies will start again in Derbyshire from 4 July 2020.
+Wedding and civil partnership ceremonies started again in Derbyshire from 4 July 2020.
 But before taking new bookings for 2020 we're rescheduling the ceremonies for those who had made bookings with us before 23 March 2020.
 Once that's complete, we'll be in a position to take new ceremony bookings.

 There are now very strict government and Derbyshire Registration Service guidelines in place which must be adhered to with regard to ceremonies.
 Your local registration office can provide you with the full details.